 Once, she and a few other mothers, try to escape.
 They fail.
 “We were beaten badly.”
 They try a second time, showing amazing courage and cunning.
 “One of the girls had a mobile, hidden in a sock.
 She called a man she knew, outside.
 He was ready to pick us up with a van, at a certain time and a certain place – the nearest hospital.
 He also told us how to escape.”

 So, one night, 6 mothers and their children put on whatever black clothes they can find.
 It’s the best ISIS outfit they can think of.
 At one point, in the dead of night, the door of their prison stays open for a short while.
 They sneak out in silence.
-And make it to the hospital, where a van is signaling with its headlights.
+And make it to the hospital, where a van is signalling with its headlights.
 Off they go, 20 km to the nearest Kurdish peshmerga checkpoint.
 They make it, they are alive.
-Each of these mothers’ relatives had paid the driver 15.000 US dollars.
+Each of these mothers’ relatives had paid the driver 15,000 US dollars.
 It was the price he had asked.

 Years later, she and her family keep on paying for what happened.
 “My kids have lost years of school.
 They are depressed, like me”, says the mother.
 “Myself, I keep having these epileptic fits.
 I have bad dreams, I am full of fear and anger.
 My husband is thankful that we are all together.
 But he is frustrated.
 Full of things inside.
 Much angrier than he was when we first met.
 People tell me to look ahead.
 I can’t.
 I can only look back.”